minzwon/tag-based-music-retrieval/README.md

 In general, the acoustic model outperforms the cultural model (Acoustic > Cul-E).
 However, if we take a closer look at category-wise performance, acoustic model shows its strength in *genre* and *mood/character* while cultural model shows the strength in *location* and *language/origin* tags.
 This supports our hypothesis that the source of information matters for the tag prediction.

 But the foremost important factors are the size and quality of available data.
-As shown in the table above, with our inhouse user-item information (Cul-I), the cultural model outperforms the acoustic model.
+As shown in the table above, with our in-house user-item information (Cul-I), the cultural model outperforms the acoustic model.
 It outperformed in every category including *genre*, *mood/character*, and even *instruments*.
-Since our inhouse data have 100B explicit user feedbacks, the cultural model becomes more powerful than using relatively small and implicitly created data (Cul-E).
+Since our in-house data have 100B explicit user feedbacks, the cultural model becomes more powerful than using relatively small and implicitly created data (Cul-E).

 A simple concatenation of cultural and acoustic information (Concat) did not improve.
 We leave this hybrid method as a future challenge.